mvolkmann/blog/src/swift/Xcode.md

   including error messages.
   Click a build to see details.

+## Files

+To open a file within a project in an editor pane, select File ...
+Open Quickly... (or press cmd-shift-o), enter part of the file name (at least three characters), and click the file within the list that appears.
+This also works with any kind of name including types, variables, functions, structs, classes, properties, and methods.
+It even works with framework types.

 ## Editor

 Xcode provides a specialized editor for some file types.